iamrenny/ruleflow/README.md

 * Absolute value `abs`.
 Returns the absolute value of a number.

+* Day Of Week `dayofweek`.
+Returns the day of the week value text of a date.

 #### Logical Operators
 `AND` Evaluates to true if all operands are true and not NULL, to false if one or more operands are false or null.